-3.4.9 Overall safety assessments at EDF Energy
+3.4.8 Overall safety assessments at EDF Energy

-At EDF Energy, performance on nuclear safety, radiological protection and operations is reported monthly to the Safety and Oversight and the Operations Performance Delivery Teams, these are key governance bodies within Generation, and to the Generation Executive Team and the Licensee Board.
-In addition, quarterly reports on the safety state of the plant and processes through use of results, analysis, insights and oversight are presented to the Licensee Board and the EDF Energy Nuclear Generation Group Ltd Board.
+At EDF Energy, performance on nuclear safety, radiological protection and operations is reported monthly to the Safety & Oversight and the Operations Performance Delivery teams (the key governance bodies within Generation), and to the Generation Executive Team and the Licensee Board.
+In addition, quarterly reports on the safety status of the plant and processes as assessed through results, analysis, insights and oversight are submitted to the Licensee Board and the EDF Energy Nuclear Generation Group Ltd Board.

-EDF Energy also undertakes internal self-assessments of all its 36 company processes annually as part of the Internal Controls process.
+EDF Energy also undertakes internal self-assessments of all of its 36 company processes annually as part of the Internal Controls process.
 In addition, self-assessments are conducted on a risk-informed basis across several other processes to ensure that gaps to excellence are identified and actions implemented to ensure continuous improvement of performance.
+In 2014 a revised outage self-assessment programme was developed with a cross-functional team taking part in a one-week in-depth review of pre-outage readiness.
+This "cold eye review" was formalised into our outage preparation arrangements and six of these assessments will take place in 2015 ahead of each major planned outage.

-External assessments are undertaken regularly by WANO and learning is also taken on board through industry benchmarking.
+External assessments are undertaken regularly by WANO and lessons learned are also taken on board through industry benchmarking.